bendudson/py4cl/index.md

 A general rule of thumb from there is: if you can print it, or assign it to a variable, then it's an expression, otherwise it's a statement.

 Both `pyeval` and `pyexec` take any type of arguments.
 The `arg` is `pythonize`d if the `arg` is not a `string`, or it is a `string` that can be read into a `real`.

+### `raw-pyeval`
+`(raw-pyeval &rest strings)`

+Concatenates the strings and sends them to the python process for `eval`uation.
+The concatenation should be a valid python expression.
+Returns the result of evaluating the expression.

+### `raw-pyexec`
+`(raw-pyexec &rest strings)`

+Concatenates the strings and sends them to the python process for `eval`uation.
+The concatenation should be a valid python statement.
+Returns nil.

+Often times, the two commands above would be tedious - since you'd need to convert objects into their string representations every time.
+To avoid this hassle, there are the following useful functions.

 ### `pyeval`
 `(pyeval &rest args)`